Rahma Ali

 Rahma Ali is a Pakistani actress and singer.
 She is known for her roles in dramas Nail Polish, Choti, Mol and Rukhsati.

 Early life

-Rahma was born on September 15 in 1988 in Lahore, Pakistan.
+Rahma was born on 15 September 1988 in Lahore, Pakistan.
 She completed her studies from Beaconhouse National University.

 Career

 Rahma made her debut as an actress in 2011.
-She was noted for her roles in dramas Chupke Se Bahar Ajaye, Mere Apnay and Ghar Aik Jannat.
+She was noted for her roles in the dramas Chupke Se Bahar Ajaye, Mere Apnay and Ghar Aik Jannat.
 She also appeared in drama Rukhsati, Nail Polish and Choti.
-Since then she appeared in drama Mol.
+Since then she has appeared in the drama Mol.
 In 2014 she joined Coke Studio and sang songs in dramas and movies.
-She also sang songs in drama Ranjha Ranjha Kardi and in movie Moor.
-In 2014 She appeared in movie Gidh.
+She also sang songs in the drama Ranjha Ranjha Kardi and the movie Moor.
+In 2014, she appeared in movie Gidh.

 Personal life

-In 2019 Rahma married singer Sibtain Khalid in March.
-Rahma's sister Iman Ali is a model and actress and both of her parents are actors Abid Ali and Humaira Ali.
+In 2019, she married singer Sibtain Khalid.
+Rahma's sister Iman Ali is a model and actress and her parents are actors Abid Ali and Humaira Ali.
 Rahma's aunt Shama is also an actress.